flyteorg/flyte/rfc/README.md

 It is recommended that the initial review of an RFC takes place on HackMD, before pushing to GitHub.
 Several benefits of this include:
 - PR authors typically have a GitHub account, which is all that's needed to sign in to HackMD.
 - Ease of commenting, iterating and adjusting on HackMD before pushing to GutHub, as opposed to requesting a PR for every change made to the RFC on GitHub.
 Visit https://hackmd.io/s/how-to-use-comments for more information on commenting.
-- Ease of document tracking, compared to Google docs, since RFCs will be stored in github making the RFCs indexed, searchable and versioned.
+- Ease of document tracking, compared to Google docs, since RFCs will be stored in GitHub making the RFCs indexed, searchable and versioned.

 #### The HackMD process